 Providing all the performance requirements of the New Roads & Street Works Act 1991(NRSWA) have been fully complied with, there will be no further charges in connection with these works.

 Inspections will be carried out against the standards defined in the Specification for Reinstatement of Openings in the Highway (SROH) and the DfT publication Safety at Street Works and Road Works (The Red Book).
 Should works be found to be defective, each additional inspection required to check satisfactory repair will be charged at £48 each and guarantee periods reset.

 What documentation and information is required to support an application?

 - A local map of the area showing the location of works.

 - Engineering details, including the expected size of the excavation (length, width and depth).

-- Planning permission granted from the appropriate district or borough council, where necessary.
+- Planning permission granted from the appropriate district or borough council, where applicable.

 - Public liability insurance details for a minimum value of £10 million valid for the period of works.